It appears as though the provincial government is going to end the corporate secrecy around who owns land in B.C.

 Section 49 of the Business Corporations Act lays out strict legal requirements under which shareholder lists can be obtained from companies.

-This has provided a convenient shield for owners of shell companies that buy real estate in B.C.
+For a while, this provided a convenient shield for owners of shell companies that buy real estate in B.C.

 In 2016 corporate secrecy in B.C. was flagged as a serious issue by Transparency International Canada.